Loading

 On October 2, 2020, President Donald Trump was admitted after contracting COVID-19 during the COVID-19 pandemic.
 Trump was discharged from the hospital on October 5, following three days of inpatient care.

 On July 29, 2021, First Lady Jill Biden underwent a procedure on her foot following an injury at the beach in Hawaii.
-On January 11, 2023, Biden had three skin lesions removed, two of which were cancerous.
+On January 11, 2023, she had three skin lesions removed, two of which were cancerous.

 Modernization